arista-eosplus/puppet-eos/README.md

 local development, sending the commands to the node over HTTP.
 The following instructions explain how to configure your local development environment.

-This module requires one dependency that must be checked out as Git working copy in the context of ongoing development in addition to running Puppet from source.
+This module requires one dependency that must be checked out as a Git working copy in the context of ongoing development in addition to running Puppet from source.

  * [rbeapi][rbeapi]

-The dependency is managed via the bundler Gemfile and the environment needs to be configured ot use local Git copies:
+The dependency is managed via the bundler Gemfile and the environment needs to be configured to use local Git copies:

     cd /workspace
     git clone https://github.com/arista-eosplus/rbeapi